 Special Collections, Amsterdam University Library

-The Special Collections of the Amsterdam University Library is located just next door from the HHP offices on Oude Turfmarkt.
+The Special Collections of the Amsterdam University Library is located just next door from Allard Pierson on Oude Turfmarkt.
 It houses the impressive material heritage of the University of Amsterdam and of the city itself.
-The collection began as the City Library of Amsterdam in 1575.
+The collection started as the City Library of Amsterdam in 1575.
 Today it comprises over a thousand sub-collections of rare books, manuscripts, early modern prints, photographs, letters, maps, and much more.
 Among its focus areas are the cultural history of the middle ages and the early modern period, church and religious history, Jewish cultural history, cartography, and the history of the book trade.

 More than just a research library, the Special Collections frequently organize exhibitions, lectures and events that are open to the broader public.

 A network of libraries, archives, museums, and institutes of higher education provides Amsterdam with the perfect infrastructure for studying Western esotericism.
 Below are some useful links:

 Faculty of Humanities, UvA, Bibliotheca Philosophica Hermetica, Special Collections, University Library, Amsterdam Theosophical Library, Amsterdam University Library (18 locations), Amsterdam Public Library (26 locations), Amsterdam City Archives